 - You have more friends abroad than in the country you permanently live in

-- The next journey is already planned before your current one be over
+- The next journey is already planned before your current one is over

 - While you are abroad the tourists ask you about the direction and you reply automatically

-- You have more miles in the air than by your car
+- You have more miles in the air than by car

 - When you sit behind your desk you try to fasten the seat belt